tpepping/Install_Pyspark_Jupyter/README.md

 # Install_Pyspark_Jupyter
-How to install Pyspark and Jupyter on Windows 10.
+How to install Pyspark and Jupyter on Windows 10 in Dutch.